Restless from life’s disappointments, the former master still finds refuge here.

 Two female entities are spending their after-life here for their own reasons.

-Causes for activity include: Slaves, the fatally wounded, spirits attached to artifacts, and people connected to this place.
+Causes for paranormal activity include: the presence of slaves, the fatally wounded, spirits attached to artifacts, and people generally connected to this place.

 A much adored family nurse-maid didn’t let death get in the way.